 - Fund of funds: for each risk profile our experts select various funds that they manage actively.

-Read more about the optional risk covers for Death and Work Disability.
+Read more about the optional risk covers for Death, Work Disability and Mental Wellbeing

 Invest in property with Scala Privilege